 Thorp Fruit and Antiques

 After making it over Snoqualmie Pass and getting past the Cascades mountain range, you’re officially in Eastern Washington, which is desert and dry and very different than either Western Washington or the mountains.
 One area where this region shines is agriculture.
 Crops (often with signs on the fences labeling what they are) line the road sides for miles and miles, and ensure that the local fruit stands are stocked with fresh, delicious produce.
 This means stopping at a fruit stand is 100 percent worth it.
 There’s no shortage of fruit stands large and small along the way, but Thorp Fruit and Antiques at 220 Gladmar Road in Thorp is a must for its selection and size.
-The business is family owned and operated (now on its third generation) and aims to bring out the best of Washington all in one spot.
+The business is family owned and operated (now on its third generation) and aims to showcase some of the best foods in Washington all in one spot.
 Fruit selection is seasonal, but highlights include Rainier and Bing cherries in the late spring and summer.
 The antique selection comes from dealers around Washington State and is worth a browse, too.